hpiwowar/datacitationstudy/citationpractices_knit_.md

 A future where data attribution counts.
 A future about *what kind* of contribution a dataset makes, not just a number.
 Emerging data citation best practices are not yet supported by existing attribution tracking tools.
 Agreement on policy and technical infrastructure must go hand in hand in order for benefits of reuse to be realized.
+In the interest of all stakeholders.
+To the extent that best practices lead to reuse and attribution and citations, everyone wins.
 Data is the lifeblood of science, let’s give it the respect it deserves.

+(Do I want to make an image, like this but with a different emphasis? http://www.ands.org.au/guides/data_citation_poster.pdf)

 ## 5. References